Content-based Information Protection and Release (CPR) is a tool for the analysis and enforcement of access control policies in NATO operations.

 In: 18th ACM Symposium on Access Control Models and Technologies (SACMAT 2013) (DOI)

-Content-based Protection and Release for Access Control in NATO Operations
+Formal Modelling of Content-Based Protection and Release for Access Control in NATO Operations

 In: International Symposium on Foundations and Practice of Security (FPS 2013) (DOI, news)